aspettl/ccliwrapper/README.md

 ## How to use

-### Compile and run

-There is no prebuilt binary at the moment, run `go build` to compile.
-Then, `./ccliwrapper --help` shows some usage hints.
+### Option 1: Use prebuilt binary (recommended)

+Binaries are automatically built for all releases and can be downloaded from the release page at GitHub.
+Extract the artifact suitable for your platform and run `./ccliwrapper --help` to get some usage hints.

 Generate wrapper scripts for example config: